 The ♠10 duly forces the ♠Q and from there it's plain sailing.
-We win the ♠A, cash the remaining
+Win the ♠A, cash the remaining ♠8

-${\color{red} \bullet 8}$ 6 and take the winning high cards in the closed hand.
+6 and take the winning high cards in the closed hand.

 Nine tricks arrive courtesy of four Spades, one Heart, two Diamonds and two Clubs.